neothXT/Snowdrop/README.md

 Each service provides two methods to add interception blocks - `addBeforeSendingBlock` and `addOnResponseBlock`.
 Both accept arguments such as `path` of type `String` and `block` which is closure.

-To add `addBeforeSendingBlock` or `addOnResponseBlock` for a request with pathVariables, do it like:
+To add `addBeforeSendingBlock` or `addOnResponseBlock` for a request with pathVariables, you should use path pattern.
+That means, regardless if your path is like "my/path/{id}/content" or "my/path/{id=4}/content" - you should provide it like:

 ```Swift
 service.addBeforeSendingBlock(for: "my/path/{id}/content") { urlRequest in